alex-leonhardt/gocd-seeder/README.md

 docker run --rm -ti local/gocd-seeder:latest help
 ```

+#### Tests

+Some tests will require to have a valid Github token as it wasn't possible to use _httptest_.

 ## METRICS

 A metrics endpoint is running by default on port `:9090` and is reachable via `http://<IP|localhost>:9090/debug/vars`; metrics are provided via `expvar` - you can use things like